AiSuccessNow/Wine-Quality-Analysis/README.md

 - Mean: 0.34
 - Range: 0.08 to 1.58
 - Description:
 Measures gaseous acids impacting taste, spoilage, and aroma of the wine.
-High levels of volatile acid can lead to vinegar-like flavors and aromas.
-The high levels of volatile acidity are from unhealthy grapes, poor winery hygiene and oxidative processes.
+High levels of volatile acid can lead to vinegar-like flavours and aromas.
+The high levels of volatile acidity are from unhealthy grapes, poor winery hygiene, and oxidative processes.
 Thus, there is a negative correlation between the values.

 ### Citric Acid
 - Mean: 0.32
 - Range: 0 to 1.66
 - Description:
-Adds freshness and flavour complexity.
+Adds freshness and flavor complexity.
 Citric acid is derived from wine grapes and can be produced in fermentation.
-Highter citric acid levels are positively associated with higher wine quality ratings.
+Higher citric acid levels are positively associated with higher wine quality ratings.

 ### Sulphates